 1/4 teaspoon cream of tartar

-3 tablespoons (45g) ghee, melted and cooled
+3 tablespoons (42 g) butter or ghee, melted and cooled

-1 egg plus 1 egg white, at room temperature
+1 egg (50 g, weighed out of shell) plus 1 egg white (25 g) at room temperature, beaten

-In the bowl of your stand mixer fitted with the paddle attachment, place 2 1/2 cups flour, xanthan gum, salt, cream of tartar and sugar, and whisk to combine well. add the yeast and whisk again to combine.
-Add the yogurt, ghee, egg and egg white, and mix on low speed with the paddle attachment until just combined.
-With the mixer still on low speed, add the water in a steady stream.
+In the bowl of your stand mixer fitted with the paddle attachment, place the flour, xanthan gum, salt, cream of tartar, and sugar, and whisk to combine well.
+Add the yeast and whisk again to combine.
+Add the yogurt, butter or ghee, egg with egg white, and the water, and mix on low speed with the paddle attachment until just combined.
 Once the water has been absorbed, turn the mixer up to medium speed and mix for about 3 minutes.
-The dough will most likely be quite fluffy.
-Add more flour by the tablespoon, mixing well after each addition, until the dough thickens and begins to pull away from the sides of the bowl in spots.
+The dough will most likely be quite fluffy but will come together and thicken, then begin to pull away from the sides of the bowl in spots.
 It will not turn into a fully integrated ball of dough on its own.

 Turn off the mixer, scrape the dough off the sides of the bowl with a spatula, and gently press it into a ball.
 Place the dough in a greased bucket with a lid (or a bowl with a lid or one you can cover very tightly), and cover tightly.
 If you plan to make naan the same day, place the dough in a warm, draft-free spot to rise until it is nearly doubled in volume, about 45 minutes.
 Alternatively, place the well-sealed container in the refrigerator for up to 2 to 3 days, and work with the dough straight from the refrigerator.